This course requires 2 options.

 Term 2

-The second part of the term covers the second part of algebra and the concept of 'Complex Numbers'.
+This second part of the term covers the second part of algebra and the concept of 'Complex Numbers' before focussing on 'Differentiation'.

 Term 3

 The focus turns to the externally assessed standards.
-The first one covered is applying 'differentiation' methods in solving problems.
-The class will then move on to applying 'integration' methods in solving problems.
+The first one covered is applying 'integration' methods in solving problems.
+We then revise all three externals 'Complex Numbers', 'Differentiation' and 'Integration' for school exams late in the term.

 Term 4

-This term all students will focus on revision for external assessments.
+This term all students will focus on revision for external assessments based on their results from the school exams.

 Prerequisites